 Being a successful leader, is about so much more than just gaining the title.
 Just because you are a manager or “the boss” does not mean that you are a success.
 Being a success means that your leadership is effective.
 Successful leaders are the driving force behind their company success.
 They rally the troops and drive the organization on to the next level.
 Sometimes these effective leaders can make it all look so easy and natural, but the truth is, you can learn these skills.
+So, what qualities should you start to build?

 Self-discipline is key